AyanThara/HospitalApp/README.md

 Hospital booking system made using java and maven.
 -Buiding Automation using maven
--jave for coding and building backend
+-jave for coding and building backen